Leonte Filipescu

 During the January–February 1921 conference of the General Council of the Socialist Party and Trade Unions, Leonte Filipescu was one of the advocates of the party's affiliation with the Third International, and its transformation into a communist party.
 The same year he went to Iași, in eastern Romania, where he organised, along with Pavel Tcacenco, the Socialist Conference of March 3–6.
 During the talks, he reiterated his support for the transformation of the Socialist Party into a communist one.
 Narrowly escaping capture during the crackdown on the Conference, he left for Bulgaria, missing the May Congress of the Socialist Party which saw its transformation into the Communist Party of Romania.

 Returning in Romania at the end of July 1921, he found most of the leadership of the Communist Party in prison, so he took part in the organisation of a provisional leadership, assuming the control of the party's youth wing.
 He worked in gathering support for the communist imprisoned at Jilava, Văcărești, and Doftana among the workers in Bucharest's factories.
 In October 1921 he was captured by the secret police, and became one of the main defendants in the Dealul Spirii Trial.
 While in prison, he contracted a severe form of tuberculosis.
 Due to his health problems, he was granted severance, and was moved to a military prison in Bucharest.
-In April 1922 he was summoned to appear as a witness in the main trial, and the authorities decided to have him transferred to Jilava, despite Leonte's opposition.
+In April 1922 he was summoned to appear as a witness in the main trial, and the authorities decided to have him transferred to Jilava Prison, despite Leonte's opposition.
 On the night of April 13/14, during the transport, he was shot in the head and in the heart, ostensibly because he was attempting to escape.
 His assassination provoked outrage among Romanian workers and in the press.

 In the 1960s, his remains were moved to the Monument of the Heroes for the Freedom of the People and of the Motherland, for Socialism, in what is now Carol Park, in Bucharest, where they remained until 1991.
-A street in Voluntari was named after him, but it now bears the name of Gheorghe Dinică.
+A street in Timișoara now called Nicolae Filipescu bore his name.
+A street in Voluntari was also named after him, but it now bears the name of Gheorghe Dinică.